benedictus-dev/files_lab_graphql/README.md

 ## Worker

--**Oban worker responsible for processing uploaded files.
+- **Oban worker responsible for processing uploaded files.
 It fetches file paths and metadata from job arguments, processes each file by copying it to a permanent directory, and cleans up the temporary storage.**
 **Upon successful processing, it publishes an update using GraphQL subscriptions**
 <img src="/priv/static/images/manager5.png" alt="worker example" title="worker"/>